xubosen/rotman_mma_datathon_team_2/readme.md

 # Rotman MMA Datathon
 Team 2 - Approach Code
 ### Usual Readme Stuff
-...
+... not yet written ...

-### For Marco
+### For Marco, from Simon
-- I'll be working in the LM-Substitutes branch, so main branch is all yours.
+- I'll be working in the LM-Substitutes branch, so the master branch is all yours.
-- The
-data path to our data is
-``
-data/mma_mart.csv
-``
-for all my code, so if you place your csv file in the ``data`` folder everything should work splendidly.
+- The data path to our data is ``data/mma_mart.csv`` for all my code, so if you place a copy of our data in the ``data`` folder everything should work splendidly.
+- Some of the notebooks don't have good code comments because I either didn't get to them or gave up half way.
+However, the [baselines_and_metrics](baselines_and_metrics.ipynb) file should have everything you need.
--
+- Have fun coding!
-- for the data without per item metric_b_score, and